 The European Conference on Sustainable Urban Mobility Plans is Europe's leading annual event for all those involved in putting the SUMP concept into practice.
 It serves as a forum for policy makers, local authorities, urban transport planners, academics, NGOs and other mobility professionals.
 The event offers opportunities to network, debate key issues and to exchange ideas on sustainable urban mobility planning.
-Attendance is free of charge.
-The 2018 edition in Nicosia attracted over 500 participants.
+The conference is co-funded by the European Commission in cooperation with the Municipality of Groningen.

 Revision of the SUMP Guidelines

 Updated SUMP guidelines were presented for review by the SUMP community.
 Since their launch in 2013, the guidelines have become the main reference for the development of Sustainable Urban Mobility Plans and have been adopted widely across Europe.
 The Guidelines were updated to reflect recent trends in mobility, technology and society.
 At various sessions with different formats, participants provided their comments and feedback on the draft updated guidelines and gave their views on long-term planning for sustainable urban mobility.
 Conference attendees and all interested parties have the opportunity to provide feedback online via the following link until 9 July 2019.

 The conference programme is available here.

 Have you attended the conference?
 Please take just a couple of minutes to fill out our conference evaluation survey.

 - Jose Viegas, University of Lisbon - "Towards the next cycle of SUMPs: preparation, delivery, learning"

 - Siegfried Rupprecht, Rupprecht Consult - "Guidelines for Sustainable Urban Mobility Planning – The second edition"

 - Henk Snapper, University Medical Centre Groningen - "Public health and mobility"